fpsvogel/reading/README.md

 ## Why am I building this?

-Because I love reading and keeping track of my reading, but I don't love the limitations of Goodreads and other social reading sites.
+Because I love reading and keeping track of my reading, but I don't like the limitations of Goodreads and similar sites.
 In particular:

 - I don't like going into a site or app every time I want to make a small change such as adding a note.
-I find it much faster to edit a plain text file which I always have open on my computer.
+I find it much faster to edit a plain text file which I always have open on my computer, or which I can quickly pull up on my phone via a Dropbox-syncing text editor (I use the Android app [Simple Text](https://play.google.com/store/apps/details?id=simple.text.dropbox)).
 - I don't like being limited to a database of existing book metadata.
-In Goodreads I could add new titles to their database, but that is cumbersome.
+In Goodreads you can add new titles to their database, but that is cumbersome.
 Plus, it's nice to be able to track items other than books.
-- On Goodreads and similar sites, my reading data is theirs, not mine.
-I could get my data by exporting it as a CSV file, but then the formatting of the file is terrible because it's full of junk columns that I don't want.
+- On Goodreads, my reading data is theirs, not mine.

-These considerations led me to start tracking my reading and notes directly in a CSV file.
+So I started tracking my reading and notes directly in a CSV file.
 Then a problem arose: how to share my reading log with friends?
-I'm sure they wouldn't want to wade through my massive CSV file, and anyway I have some items and notes in there that I don't want everyone to see.
+I'm sure they wouldn't want to wade through my massive CSV file.

-That's where Reading helps: it transforms my `reading.csv` into a page on my site.
+That's where Reading helps: it transforms my `reading.csv` into data that I can selectively display on a page on my site.

 ## Installation